On K\"ahler Ricci shrinker surfaces: Introduction

 \section{Introduction}

 A Ricci shrinker $(M^n, g, f)$ is a complete Riemannian manifold $(M^n,g)$ coupled with a smooth function $f$ satisfying

 where the potential function $f$ is normalized so that

-The Ricci shrinkers play essential roles in studying the singularities of the Ricci flow.
-For the Ricci flow of type-I, it was proved by Enders-M\"uller-Topping \cite{EMT11} that any proper blowup sequence converges smoothly to a nontrivial Ricci shrinker.
-In general, the Ricci shrinkers reveal critical information about the ancient solution developed from a blowup sequence of Ricci flows.
+Ricci shrinkers play a fundamental role in the study of singularities of the Ricci flow.
+For the type-I Ricci flow, it was proved by Enders-M\"uller-Topping \cite{EMT11} that any proper blowup sequence converges smoothly to a non-trivial Ricci shrinker.
+In general, Ricci shrinkers provide crucial insights into the ancient solutions that arise from blowup sequences of Ricci flows.